SKO-hub/Comparative-Performance-of-Predictive-Models/README.md

 # Comparative-Performance-of-Predictive-Models

 The notebook contains an implementation of four predictive models; Linear Regression, Ridge regression, Random Forests for regression and Gradient Tree Boosting for regression.
 The models are implemented individually and their performance is obtained.
-And then the models are implemented in combination with each other (a binary classification followed by a regression).
+The models are then implemented in combination with each other (a binary classification followed by a regression).

 #**Implementation Notes**